Compare any two graphics cards:

 Texel Rate

-The GeForce GTX Titan Black will be much (approximately 32%) faster with regards to anisotropic filtering than the Radeon RX 480 4GB. (explain)
+The GeForce GTX Titan Black should be a lot (approximately 32%) faster with regards to anisotropic filtering than the Radeon RX 480 4GB. (explain)

 GeForce GTX Titan Black 213360 Mtexels/sec